javax-io/samples/templates/src/main/resources/templates/HelloWorld.md

 ### Quick starts
 This is a simple program just prints out **Hello World!** when executed.
 Here is the break down of source code structure.

+**package**
-*An optional package name but highly recommended to have one:*
+>package is optional but highly recommended to have one.

 ```
 package templates;
 ```

+**import**
-*Import of all dependencies being use by the program.
-This example doesn't have any otherwise using import keyword*
+>All dependencies being use by the program.
+This example doesn't have any otherwise using import keyword.

 ```
 import java.util.*;
 ```

+**class**
-*A main class with public keyword and an executable main method:*
+>A main class with public keyword and an executable main method.

 ```
 public class HelloWorld {